MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 (such as network location, protocol, and keying information).

-This document first describes the SVCB RR as a general-purpose resource record that can be applied directly and efficiently to a wide range of services.
-The HTTPSSVC RR is then defined as a special case of SVCB that improves efficiency with wildcard domains, which are common in HTTPS, by avoiding the need for an {{?Attrleaf}} label.
-Protocols with similar needs may follow the pattern of HTTPSSVC and assign their own SVCB-compatible RR types.
+This document first describes the SVCB RR as a general-purpose resource record that can be applied directly and efficiently to a wide range of services ({{svcb}}).
+The HTTPSSVC RR is then defined as a special case of SVCB that improves efficiency and convenience for use with HTTPS ({{https}}) by avoiding the need for an {{?Attrleaf}} label ({{httpsnames}}).
+Other protocols with similar needs may follow the pattern of HTTPSSVC and assign their own SVCB-compatible RR types.

 All behaviors described as applying to the SVCB RR also apply